-This committee, composed of fourteen (14) voting members, six (6) alternate members, and two (2) nonvoting members representing various agencies or facets of land use and transportation planning, is a multi-modal planning advisory and coordinating committee established by the MPO as its official technical advisory committee.
+This committee, composed of fourteen (14) voting members, six (6) alternate members, and two (2) non-voting members representing various agencies or facets of land use and transportation planning, is a multi-modal planning advisory and coordinating committee established by the MPO as its official technical advisory committee.
 While the MPO board serves as the policy body, the MPO Technical Coordinating Committee reviews, coordinates, and advises on transportation planning matters.
 This committee generally meets monthly on the fourth Wednesday of the month.
 Meetings are currently being held virtually.
-In person meetings had been held at the Fitchburg Community Center, 5510 Lacy Road.
 Meetings start at 2 p.m.
-Other Activities staff also utilize a variety of committees and advisory groups including: ad hoc study and plan committees; interagency staff coordinating groups; and continuing contacts with local commissions and governing bodies and various private organizations.